DnA-FX/DnA-FX.github.io/index.md

 {% capture text %}

-**Made in Canada** - All of our pedals/mods are handmade by our audio and design specialists in our sound lab.
-Come meet all the people that come together to create all our great products and the story behind **D&A Effects**.
+**Made in Canada** - All of our pedals/mods are handmade by us in our "sound lab".
+Come meet all the people that come together to create each assembly in our sub-projects and the story behind the **D&A Effects** project.

 {%
   include button.html